tristanqtn/Plouf/README.md

 docker compose up
 ```

-Access the frontend at http://localhost:3000 and the API at http://localhost:8000.
+Access the frontend at http://localhost:3000 and the API at http://localhost:8000 (disabled by default in docker compose, you can enable to port binding to directly access the API).
+I strongly recommend you to run this application on a static IP device in your network to avoid IP changes and to be able to access the application from any device in your network.

+> **IMPORTANT:** Firewall configuration may be required to allow access to the application from other devices in your network.

 ## 📚 Documentation